Global mail and parcel services stopped for 48 hours after series of mail bombs were sent from the country.

 A third suspect package was found at the Ukrainian embassy, but was did not appear to contain explosive materials, Yevhen Mitskevich, an embassy spokesman, said.

 Gianni Alemanno, Rome’s mayor, referred to the blasts as a “wave of terrorism against embassies” and said this was “much more worrisome than a single attack”.

-“We are working with bomb disposal experts to ensure that no packages can be opened by inexperienced people,” Francesco Tagliente, Rome’s chief of police, told the Reuters news agency.
+“We are working with bomb disposal experts to ensure that no packages can be opened by inexperienced people,” Francesco Tagliente, Rome’s chief of police, told Reuters.

-Al Jazeera’s Sabina Castelfranco, reporting from Rome, said there was an idea that anarchists could be behind the bombs “but the information is very very sketchy at the moment”.
+Al Jazeera’s Sabina Castelfranco, reporting from Rome, said the idea that anarchists could be behind the bombs was prominent “but the information is very very sketchy at the moment”.

 “Investigators say it could be anarchists, the Rome mayor said that it’s probably not domestic, that they are following an international lead,” she said.

 “But really it is too early to establish who is behind this.”

 The diplomatic mission is situated in a prosperous part of the Italian capital, where many foreign embassies are located.

 In a statement, Franco Frattini, the Italian foreign minister, said: “We express our full solidarity with the Swiss ambassador and with all the personnel of this diplomatic representation, which has been the target of a deplorable act of violence that deserves our strongest condemnation.”